freundgithub/germanHTRtrainingDATA/README.md

 # germanHTRtrainingDATA
 **German version below.

-Handwritten Text Recognition (HTR) as a task of deep learning needs images of handwritten samples from different writers.
-Of course, there are many open source projects with training data for HTR tasks in different languages (like [IAM](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database), [CVL](https://cvl.tuwien.ac.at/research/cvl-databases/an-off-line-database-for-writer-retrieval-writer-identification-and-word-spotting/) etc.), but not a specific german database with all german specific characters (like Ä, ä, Ö, ö, Ü, ü and ß).
+Handwriting text recognition (HTR) as a deep learning task requires images of handwriting samples from different writers.
+Of course, there are many open source projects with training data for HTR tasks in different languages (like [IAM](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database), [CVL](https://cvl.tuwien.ac.at/research/cvl-databases/an-off-line-database-for-writer-retrieval-writer-identification-and-word-spotting/) etc.), but not a specific German database with all German characters (like Ä, ä, Ö, ö, Ü, ü and ß).
-For example: In a scope of application of recognizing handwritten answers from open-ended-questions in paper and pencil questionnaires (PAPI) from german respondents a [HTR-software](https://github.com/githubharald/SimpleHTR/blob/master/README.md) can't recognize german specific characters without specific training.
-Multiple outcomes are possible.
+For example: In an application to recognise handwritten answers to open-ended questions in paper and pencil questionnaires (PAPI) from German respondents, a [HTR software](https://github.com/githubharald/SimpleHTR/blob/master/README.md) can't recognise German-specific characters without special training.
+Multiple results are possible.

 ![false-recog-overview](https://github.com/freundgithub/germanHTRtrainingDATA/assets/144004963/ef42db1c-c1a9-424c-9346-21307e11e14c)

-Therefore, due my master thesis i collected a small sample of 3,349 handwritten images from 288 writers from an amount of 650 different german terms of occupations to recognize german specific characters correctly.
+Therefore, for my master's thesis, I collected a small sample of 3,349 handwritten images from 288 writers from a set of 650 different German professional terms to correctly recognise German-specific characters.

 ![correct-recog-orview](https://github.com/freundgithub/germanHTRtrainingDATA/assets/144004963/c2d899b2-83ba-4cd0-9e51-ebdc4a54b272)